dcernst/dcernst.github.io/teaching/mat431s20/syllabus.md

 7. Express work and results in coherent form using correct language and mathematics.

 ## What is This Course All About? ##
-This course is an introduction to [real analysis](https://en.wikipedia.org/wiki/Real_analysis), which is a subject area of mathematics that deals with the set of real numbers.
-In particular, it deals with the [analytic](https://en.wikipedia.org/wiki/Analytic_function) properties of real [functions](https://en.wikipedia.org/wiki/Function_(mathematics)) and [sequences](https://en.wikipedia.org/wiki/Sequence), including convergence and [limits of sequences](https://en.wikipedia.org/wiki/Limit_of_a_sequence) of real numbers, the [calculus](https://en.wikipedia.org/wiki/Calculus) of the real numbers, and [continuity](https://en.wikipedia.org/wiki/Continuous_function), and related properties of real-valued functions.

-We will spend most of our time studying sequences and the continuity of functions.
+This course introduces basic concepts and methods of analysis.
+The course focuses on the theory of the real number system and calculus of functions of a real variable.
+The content will include:

+- The Real Number System: axioms; supremum and infimum.
+- Topology of the real number system including completeness, compactness.
+- Sequences and Convergence, including the algebra of limits.
+- Limits of Functions, including the algebra of limits.% and limits for monotone functions.
+- Continuity, including the algebra of continuous functions, continuity of compositions, and uniform continuity.
+- Differentiation, including the algebra of derivatives, chain rule, Mean Value Theorem, Inverse Function Theorem, applications to behavior of functions, Taylor's Theorem and L'Hospital's Rule.
+- Riemann integration, including linearity and order properties, integrability of continuous functions, Riemann sums, the Fundamental Theorem of Calculus.

 We will take an axiomatic approach (definition, theorem, and proof) to the subject, but along the way, you will develop intuition about the objects of real analysis and pick up more proof-writing skills.
 The emphasis of this course is on your ability to read, understand, and communicate mathematics in the context of real analysis.

 <blockquote>
 <p>The mathematician does not study pure mathematics because it is useful; he studies it because he delights in it, and he delights in it because it is beautiful.</p>